Alluxio/documentation/docs/en/kubernetes/Spark-On-Kubernetes.md

----
-layout: global
-title: Running Spark on Alluxio in Kubernetes
+# Running Spark on Alluxio in Kubernetes
-nickname: Spark on Kubernetes
-group: Kubernetes
-priority: 1
----

 Alluxio can be run on Kubernetes.
 This guide demonstrates how to run a Spark job on Alluxio running in a Kubernetes environment.

-* Table of Contents
-{:toc}

 ## Overview